K-void-main/Bank-Loan-Approval-time-Analysis/README.md

 ## How to Run
 1. Clone the repository
 2. Install required libraries using `pip install -r requirements.txt`
-3. Open and run `analysis.ipynb` or execute the Python script from the `src` folder
+3. Open and run `Notebook.ipynb` or execute the Python script from the `src` folder

 ## Author
 Krish Verma